-They walk out of the park and back to the hotel in about half an hour.
-Although snow is falling heavier, but they’re in high spirits that they want to enjoy every moment of it.
+They walked out of the park and back to the hotel in about half an hour.
+Although the snow was falling heavier, they were in high spirits that they wanted to enjoy every moment of it.

-One hour later, they have already dined and are heading back to the elevators to go to their rooms.
+One hour later, they had already dined and were heading back to the elevators to go to their rooms.

 “Looks like we won’t go anywhere until further notice, huh?”
-The guy remarks, gesturing in the general direction.
+The guy remarked, gesturing in the general direction.

-“At least we made it back before the storm hit,” The girl returns in a positive tone.
+“At least, we made it back before the storm hit,” The girl returned in a positive tone.

-The elevator arrives at that time so they get in before continuing their conversation.
+The elevator arrived at that time, so they got in before continuing their conversation.

 “What’s your plan for tonight then?”
-The guy asks.
+The guy asked.

-“Sleep early,” The girl replies with a smile.
+“Sleep early,” The girl replied with a smile.

 “Sounds like a great idea.”

-“I don’t know,” The guy admits, leaning back on the metallic bars of the elevator cart.
+“I don’t know,” The guy admitted, leaning back on the metallic bars of the elevator cart.
 “Maybe I’ll take your idea into consideration.”

-“Not much to do in this sort of weather anyway,” The girl agrees, smiling.
+“Not much to do in this sort of weather anyway,” The girl agreed, smiling.

 “I need to call my girl first though.”

 “She told you to or you missed her?”
-The girl asks, looking at the guy.
+The girl asked, looking at the guy.

-“A little of both actually,” The guy answers with a nervous laugh.
+“A little of both actually,” The guy answered with a nervous laugh.